 Wrecked in Rwanda

-In October, I was blessed with the opportunity to go on a discipleship trip to Rwanda with a group of 10 brothers in Christ.
+In October, I was blessed with the opportunity to go on a discipleship trip to Rwanda with a group of 10 brothers in Christ in partnership with ALARM (African Leadership and Reconciliation Ministries).
 We came from five different churches, representing three different denominations and four ethnic groups.
 For 12 days, we served—but we also received so much from the people He placed around us.

 The common question people asked when I returned was, “How was Rwanda?”
 And I’ve been quick to point out to everyone that God wrecked me.
 If you’re interested in learning more about what that means, please read on.